Alchemist-X/howcryptoworksbook/Part_10_Market_Structure_Trading.md

 **Spot trading** represents the immediate exchange of one asset for another, such as converting USD to BTC.
 When you execute a spot trade, ownership transfers on the exchange's internal ledger, with the option to withdraw assets on-chain.
 This seemingly simple product serves multiple critical functions in the crypto ecosystem.

 Spot markets are used for portfolio rebalancing, treasury management, hedging basis exposure from derivatives positions, and settling profit and loss from complex trading strategies.
 The main risk is exchange and custody risk—your assets are held by the exchange rather than in your own wallet.
-However, spot trading carries no embedded leverage, making it the safest trading product from a liquidation perspective.
+Unlevered spot has no liquidation risk; margin spot does.

 ### Perpetual Futures: The Crypto Innovation

 **Perpetual futures (perps)** represent crypto's most significant contribution to financial markets.
 Unlike traditional futures that expire on specific dates, perps have no expiry and use an elegant mechanism to maintain price stability relative to the underlying asset.

 The key innovation is the **funding payment**—a periodic exchange of money between long and short positions that keeps the perp price anchored to an **index price**.
 When perps trade above the index, longs pay shorts; when below, shorts pay longs.
-This mechanism has made perps the dominant trading venue for crypto, often exceeding spot volume by 10x or more.
+This mechanism has made perps the dominant trading venue for crypto, consistently exceeding spot volumes and sometimes by large multiples during volatile periods.

 Perps enable leverage, efficient delta hedging, basis trading opportunities, and sophisticated relative-value strategies.
 The primary risks include funding costs that can erode profits over time, liquidation risk when using leverage, and potential divergence in funding rates across different venues.